Pan-Africanism: Pan-African colours

-The flags of numerous states in Africa and of pan-African groups use green, yellow and red.
-This colour combination was originally adopted from the 1897 flag of Ethiopia, and was inspired by the fact that Ethiopia is the continent's oldest independent nation, thus making the Ethiopian green, yellow, and red the closest visual representation of pan-Africanism.
-This is in comparison to the Black Nationalist flag, representing political theory centred around the eugenicist caste-stratified colonial Americas.

-The UNIA (Universal Negro Improvement Association) flag, is a tri-color flag consisting of three equal horizontal bands of (from top-down) red, black and green.
+One of the earliest flags used to represent pan-Africanism is the UNIA (Universal Negro Improvement Association) flag, is a tri-color flag consisting of three equal horizontal bands of (from top-down) red, black and green.
 The UNIA formally adopted it on August 13, 1920, during its month-long convention at Madison Square Garden in New York.

-Variations of the flag have been used in various countries and territories in Africa and the Americas to represent Black Nationalist ideologies.
+Variations of the pan-African colours have been applied to create flags in various countries and territories in Africa and the Americas to represent Black Nationalist ideologies.
 Among these are the flags of Malawi, Kenya, South Sudan and Saint Kitts and Nevis.
 Several pan-African organizations and movements have also often employed the emblematic red, black and green tri-color scheme in variety of contexts.

+Another flag that inspired pan-African groups is the horizontal tricolor of green, yellow and red.
+This colour combination was originally adopted from the 1897 flag of Ethiopia, and was inspired by the fact that Ethiopia is the continent's oldest independent nation.